 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist of cash and cash equivalents and marketable securities.
-Cash and cash equivalents includes a checking account held at one financial institution.
+Cash and cash equivalents include a checking account and a money market account held at one financial institution.
 At times, such deposits may be in excess of insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.
 The Company's marketable debt securities are carried at fair value and include any unrealized gains and losses.
 Any investments with unrealized losses are considered to be temporarily impaired.